Some Common Questions About The Massage Therapy Center

-If you arrive late to your appointment, you are welcome to use whatever time you have left in your session but your therapist may be booked after your session and unable to your extend your time.
+The practitioners at the Center have asked us to let their clients know that if you arrive late to your appointment, you are welcome to use whatever time you have left in your session but your therapist may be booked after your session and unable to your extend your time.

 What Kind of Payments Do Practitioners Accept?